YagmurGULEC/YagmurGULEC/README.md

 ### About me:
  - 🌱 An aspiring software developer with great motivation and dedication
  - 🌱 I’m currently doing a master's computer science (Expected graduation date May 2024)
+ - - Some final projects:
+     - [Implementation of missing data imputation with  Iterative Soft-Thresholding Algorithm  in Python] (https://github.com/YagmurGULEC/py-soft-impute)
  - 🔭 I’m currently working on developing web applications integrating cloud technologies for high performance for hackathons on [Devpost] (https://devpost.com/YagmurGULEC).
  - 🔭 Background in web development with Python and JS.
  - 🔭 Experience in data visualization and analysis and numerical computation with Python